Cousins, Thielen lead Vikings in dominant win over Giants

 - Bullied by backups: Washington's loss to Stanford was its worst of the Chris Petersen era | Matt Calkins

-- Palomino suddenly shuts down, goodbye to Little Uncle and 7 more recent Seattle restaurant closures
+The win came just a week after the Vikings (3-2) did little in a 16-6 loss to the Chicago Bears and Thielen insisted the team had to stop being one dimensional, relying solely on the run.

+And that’s exactly what Minnesota did.
+It hit the Giants (2-3) with a bit of everything — pass, run and the defense — in ending the two-game winning streak Jones engineered since replacing Eli Manning at quarterback.
+The Vikings gained 490 yards on offense, including 211 rushing, and took a knee inside the New York 5 to end the game.

-Cousins completed 22 of 27 for a season-high 306 yards and had touchdown passes of 15 and 9 yards to Thielen.
-The receiver, who complained after a two-catch, 6-yard game against Chicago, finished with seven catches for 130 yards.
+Cousins touchdown passes covered 15 and 9 yards to Thielen, who complained about the one-sidedness of the offense after a two-catch, 6-yard game against Chicago.
+He finished with seven catches for 130 yards.

 The 15-yard, second-quarter touchdown pass capped a 98-yard drive and gave Minnesota a 10-0 lead.
 The shorter toss ended a 67-yard drive after New York got to 18-10 in the third quarter.